localsofmumbai/MRM-Hybrid/README.md

 ## Use the Map
-copy the code below and paste to your website or blog to display the latest version of the map:
+copy the code below and paste it to your website or blog to display the latest version of the map:

 #### Mumbai Rail Map - Hybrid - English:
 ```